cjug/cjug-meeting-intro/sections/cjug.md

 --section--
 ##Current Java News!
+* New JCP introduces Associate Memberships - NO MORE EMPLOYER SIGNOFF!
 * Oracle Vs Google Won Fair Use of APIs!
 * Of Java EE Guardians and Oracle Stewardship
 * www.javaoffheap.com